project-poodle/poodle/design.md

                 +--- blocks (256B, 1KB, 4KB, 16KB, 64KB, 256KB, 1MB, 4MB, 16MB - 9 options)

+- A Container can be divided to up to __1024 block groups__

-A list of valid container size to block group size mappings:
+A list of valid container size to block group size mappings as below

 | container size    | block group size                      |
 | :---              | :---                                  |